Overview of IEC 60601 Certification

-A voluntary Site inspection is conducted, and all the required documents are reviewed, assessing the organisation's readiness for scale I and II Auditing Phase.
+A voluntary Site inspection is conducted, and all the required necessary papers are reviewed, assessing the organisation's readiness for scale I and II Auditing Phase.

 Audit: Stage I

-Assessment of the eligibility for IEC Certification is understood as well as determined by results of the on-site Auditing, business assessment and risk management documents analysis.
+Assessment of the eligibility for IEC Certification is understood as well as determined by results of the on-site Auditing, business assessment and risk management necessary papers analysis.

 Audit: Stage II

 On-site evaluation of the Medical Electrical Equipment and Medical Electrical System as well as Risk Management for excellence in areas where practice and efficiency are applied.

 An official confirmation certifies IEC standards for Medical Electrical Equipment and Medical Electrical Systems, integrity and compliance and thus the grant of IEC 60601 Certification.

 ISO 14971 is the risk management standard for all medical devices, including software as a medical device and in vitro diagnostic medical devices.
 It is a structured framework for manufacturers within which experience, insight and judgement are applied systematically to manage the risks associated with the use of medical devices.
 The purpose of ISO 14971 is to help medical device manufacturers establish risk management that such manufacturers can use, and such purposes include the followings:

 - Develop, implement and monitor the Risk effectiveness

 - Control Measures.